 Most financial advisors want you to move your assets when you start with them.
-I'm a big proponent of simplicity and wherever possible I'm going to try to work with what you have in place.
-Let's face it, you don't want to go through all of that trouble, and I don't want you to either.
+We're big proponents of simplicity and wherever possible we will try to work with what you have in place.
+Let's face it, you don't want to go through all of that trouble, and we don't want you to either.
 Shifting accounts can cause basis errors at tax time as well.
-Sometimes we'll have to move some of your accounts but I'll try to minimize this for you.
+Sometimes we'll have to move some of your accounts but we'll try to minimize this for you.

-During "The Liberation" I'll strip away as many financial fees from your assets as possible.
+During "The Liberation" we'll strip away as many financial fees from your assets as possible.

-"The Liberation" is my internal name for the initial implementation step.
-It is here that I strip away, or liberate, your assets from the financial fee takers.
+"The Liberation" is our internal name for the initial implementation step.
+It is here that we strip away, or liberate, your assets from the financial fee takers.
 Consideration needs to be given to taxes here, as taxable events are often generated at this step (a process that, while unfortunate, is generally beneficial long term).
-I can implement "The Liberation" in different ways, depending on your situation when you begin with me.
+We can implement "The Liberation" in different ways, depending on your situation when you begin with us.